GluuFederation/docs-oxd-prod/3.1.1/sources/libraries/perl/index.md

 **Required parameters:**

-- oxd_id: oxd Id from client registration
+- oxd_id: oxd ID from client registration
-- authorization_redirect_uri: A URL which the OP is authorized to redirect the user after authorization.
+- authorization_redirect_uri: (Optional) URL to which the OpenID Connect Provider (OP) is authorized to redirect the user to after authorization.
-- post_logout_redirect_uri: URL to which the RP is requesting that the End-User's User Agent be redirected after a logout has been performed.
+- post_logout_redirect_uri: (Optional) URL to which the RP is requesting the End-User's User Agent be redirected to after a logout has been performed.
 - grantType:
 - protection_access_token: Generated from GetClientToken module (Optional, required if oxd-https-extension is used)